Tree Hill (Richmond, Virginia): History

 Tree Hill Farm has been occupied for more than two centuries, during the colonial era by the Chickahominy tribe of Native Americans.
 In 1778, Henrico County clerk (and future delegate in the Virginia General Assembly) Miles Selden of the Selden family purchased the property and by 1785 constructed a horse racing track, one of the first such in America.
 During his 1824 farewell tour of the former colonies he helped liberate, the Marquis de Lafayette visited the racecourse.
 His daughter Patsy and her husband William Roane inherited Tree Hill plantation in 1837.

 In 1855, Franklin Stearns bought the plantation from the Roanes.
 Although a Unionist (and imprisoned as well as placed in house arrest various times during the American Civil War), Stearns allowed cattle belonging to the Confederate's Chimborazo Hospital to graze on the property, for which the Confederate government paid him.
 Union troops occupied the house in April 1865.

 On the property's east side stood the Surrender Tree, a massive oak that reputedly marked the spot where Mayor Joseph C. Mayo surrendered the city of Richmond to Union forces on the night of April 2–3, 1865 by giving two Union majors a note telling the Union commander that the Confederates had evacuated and begging him to preserve order, as well as protect Women, children and property.
 The Union officers conveyed the document to General Godfrey Weitzel, who ordered troops to extinguish the flames, as well as traveled downtown to city hall to accept a formal document at 8:15 a.m.

 The Burlee family bought the farm from Stearns' grandchildren in 1910, and successive generations kept it as a farm until recently.
 Tree Hill was listed on the National Register of Historic Places in 1974.
 The listing included three contributing buildings.

+In 2026, a coalition of Virginia tribal nations was formed to ask for consultation on the Canadian developer Brookfield Residential's plan to purchase the site and build 2000 housing units on it.
+The property was added to Preservation Virginia's list of most endangered historical places in May 2026.